Resources for educators and students

 By working through this module, you will gain an understanding of how a weather forecast is made, how a meteorologist adds “value” to the forecast, and you will learn some of the limits and shortcomings of some of our latest weather models.
 Get instructions here.

 These resources are appropriate for high school learners and other who have some coding experience.

 Machine Learning in Python for Environmental Science Problems

 Want to learn more about machine learning in Python?
 This AMS short course shows you everything you need to know with both CPU-enabled and GPU-enabled approaches.

 This tutorial is about using deep neural networks to predict intense rotation near the surface of thunderstorms.

-Check out the CISL YouTube channel for a variety of programming tutorials, seminars, and other HPC learning materials.
+Check out the Learning Center and the CISL YouTube channel for a variety of programming tutorials, seminars, and other HPC learning materials.